Your basket is currently empty!

-How to Take Care of Your Alocasia
+How to Care for an Alocasia

 This week we are putting the spotlight on our gorgeous Alocasia.
 This stunning plant boasts distinctive, deep green foliage with contrasting silvery veins, making for a gorgeous, eye-catching display.
+Here we cover how to care for an Alocasia from start to finish.

 Known by several names including Alocasia Amazonica, Alocasia Polly, African Mask, Amazonian Elephant’s Ear and The Amazon Taro, Alocasias are a tropical plant hailing originally from the rainforests of Southeast Asia.
 Unsurprisingly, given their heritage, they love a warm, humid environment and with the right care they will make a fab addition to your indoor jungle.
 Read on for all you need to know about caring for an Alocasia.